csmberkeley/csm-61a/STYLE.md

     Do not use `\\` and `\\\\` for paragraph spacing. `\\` produces a paragraph break that is too small, and `\\\\` produces one that is too big.
 - To insert a line break without the additional space of a paragraph break, use `\\`.
 - `solution`, `lstlistings`, and `blocksection` all have automatic vertical spacing; it should not be necessary to add additional spacing.
 - Use `blocksection` when you want to make a section that will never be split across multiple pages.
+Typically, each problem should be in its own block section.
+However, long problems may need to be broken up into multiple block sections.

 ## Miscellaneous output style
 ### Capitalization